evkx/evkx.github.io/content/technology/regen/_index.md

 **Reduced Effectiveness at High Speeds:** Regenerative braking is less effective at high speeds, as the amount of kinetic energy that can be captured and stored decreases as the vehicle's speed increases.

-**Limited Range Extension:** Regenerative braking can extend the vehicle's range, but the amount of energy that can be recovered is limited, and the overall impact on range can vary depending on driving conditions.
+**Limited Range Extension:** Regenerative braking can extend the vehicle’s range.
+Still, the amount of energy the car recovers is limited, and the overall impact on the range can vary depending on driving conditions.
+For full calculations of possible amounts, see our regen guide.

 **Reduced Brake Feel:** Because regenerative braking uses the electric motor to slow the vehicle, it can reduce the brake pedal's feel, making it less intuitive for some drivers.